kyverno/website/content/en/docs/Monitoring/_index.md

 > `exclude` takes precedence over "include", in cases when a namespace is provided under both `include` and `exclude`.

+> The below content is deprecated

 * The metric refresh interval is also configurable, and allows the metrics registry to purge itself of all associated metrics within that time frame.
 This clean-up resets the memory footprint associated with Kyverno's metric exporter.
-This is particularly useful in scenarios when concerned with the overall memory footprint of Kyverno's metric exporter.<br>
+This is particularly useful in scenarios when concerned with the overall memory footprint of Kyverno's metric exporter.

 ```sh
 ...